Friends, please meet my new favorite summer dessert: strawberry clafoutis. Clah-foo-TEE. Yes, it’s French, and you’re gonna love it.

 Basically, clafoutis is a baked dessert for people who don’t like to bake.

 Most clafoutis recipes do not call for baking powder.
 However, I found that without it, the cake risks being too eggy and dense.
-Baking soda keeps this cake light and helps it rise.
+Baking powder keeps this cake light and helps it rise.

 This eggy strawberry clafoutis is creamy on the inside, a bit crispy around the edges, and perfumed with vanilla throughout.
 Bonus: It’s dairy-free!
 (Adapted from The French Market Cookbook by Clotilde Dusoulier)